Valle dei Templi: Other remains

-On the western side of the city are the remains of Gates VI and VII, the first probably lying on the road to Heracles, the second having two towers and two external bastions (one having 15-metre thick walls); northwards are the remains of Gates VIII and IX, now surrounded by illegal buildings.
+On the western side of the city are the remains of Gates VI and VII.
+The first probably lying on the road to Heracles, the second having two towers and two external bastions (one having 15-metre thick walls); northwards are the remains of Gates VIII and IX, now surrounded by illegal buildings.

 At the western tip of the area in which the Temple of Concordia lies, are parts of a late-ancient or early-medieval necropolis, constructed on existing cisterns.
 Other tombs and catacombs are visible in the so-called Grotte Fragapane, dating to the 4th century AD.

 These late-Roman and Byzantine necropolises lie in an area used for tombs since ancient times.
 One of these, the so-called Tomb of Theron, is a naiskos sepulchre with square plan.
 Gate IV is located near the tomb of Theron: probably one of the most important in the city, as it led to the sea.

 West of the Olympeion, are remains of two insulae (residences) 38 m wide, connected by a square to the ancient Gate V. It is likely that they were built re-using structures belonging to the sacred area of the Olympeion.
 Nearby is a sanctuary with an L-shaped portico from the early 5th century BC, which is annexed to Gate V. In the area are also two archaic (mid-6th century BC) temples.

 On the northern side of Gate V is a large stone square leading to the "Sanctuary of the Chthonic Gods".

-The so-called "Oratory of Phalaris" is in fact a Roman temple, measuring 12.40 x 8.85 m.
+The so-called "Oratory of Phalaris" is in fact a Roman temple, measuring 12.40 × 8.85 m.

 Excavations

 Much of the excavation and restoration of the temples was due to the efforts of archaeologist Domenico Antonio Lo Faso Pietrasanta (1783–1863), who was the Duke of Serradifalco from 1809 through 1812.
 During the 20th century, the archeological excavation was mainly funded by Captain Alexander Hardcastle.
 He permitted excavations within the archaeological park including the straightening of the eight columns on the south side of the Temple of Heracles.
 For his contributions to archaeology he was made an honorary citizen of the city of Agrigento and was granted in 1928 the rank of Commander of the Order of the Crown of Italy.
+Recently, archaeologists from the Free University of Berlin are carrying out important excavations at the Agrigento site.